Frequently asked questions

 Are these options compliant with the requirements of my funding body?

 The Society continuously monitors developments in open access policy and standards.
 We are compliant with all funding body mandates including Wellcome Trust, RCUK, NIH and HEFEC.
 The Registry of Open Access Repository Mandates and Policies provides an up to date list of policymakers and their mandates.

 At submission of your article (in original and/or revised form) on the journal's Editorial Manager system, authors should tick the OpenMicrobiology box to indicate their preference for their article to be published with open access if it is accepted.
 They will then be able to access the Rightslink platform to view cost estimates, view applicable discounts and access the terms and conditions.
 No order will be made and no payment will be taken at that point.
 Only when an article receives an 'accept' decision will the author be directly notified via a link in an email allowing them to access the Rightslink platform.
 At that stage authors can apply any appropriate discount, place their order and make payment quickly and easily online.

 Will the Society deposit my manuscript in PubMed Central?

 Yes (with the exception of JMM Case Reports and Microbial Genomics).
-The Microbiology Society is a signatory of the NIH Portfolio Agreement; as a result, papers that acknowledge funding from NIH, and all OpenMicrobiology papers, will be deposited by the Society in PubMed Central (and mirror sites) and will be freely available from PubMed Central 12 months after publication.
-Because the Society has signed the Portfolio Agreement, authors are not required to deposit their own manuscripts in PubMed Central.
+The Microbiology Society is a signatory of the NIH Portfolio Agreement; as a result, papers that acknowledge funding from NIH, and all OpenMicrobiology papers, will be automatically deposited by the Society in PubMed Central (and mirror sites) on publication and will be freely available from PubMed Central.